rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css.md

 ### 3.5.
 Indentation in blocks

-Always intend the content of blocks.
+Always indent the content of blocks.

 Always indent any content in a block (blocks are separated by curly braces `{}`).
 For example for rules within rules or declarations, to show hierarchy and make the code easier to understand.